LeaderPortfolio

 Co-founded Garmin

-Co-founded Garmin with Gary Burrell, revolutionizing GPS technology for consumer markets.
+Co-founded Garmin with Gary Burrell, developing GPS navigation devices.

 Philanthropic Impact

-Established endowments to support the Min H. Kao Department of Electrical Engineering and Computer Science.
+Donated to the College of Engineering for the Min H. Kao Electrical Engineering and Computer Science Building.

 Wealth Trajectory